 Taaleem’s The Children’s Garden [TCG] offers for its children both a childhood and education.
-There are three nurseries.
-The first opened in the Green Community in 2005, this followed by the Jumeirah 2 pre-school in 2012.
+There are three pre-schools.
+The first opened in the Green Community in 2005, this followed by the Jumeirah 2 pre-school in 2009.
 The latest, The Children’s Garden, opened in Al Barsha 2 in 2012.

-Taaleem has sought to answer the fundamental and competing demands that education at such an age must be child focused, and must nurture and protect childhood, whilst also meeting the demands of later all-through provision by to equipping children with an academic framework to excel and move seamlessly from childhood to being young people.
+With ICLCA, Taaleem has sought to answer the fundamental and competing demands that education at such an age must be child focused, and must nurture and protect childhood, whilst also meeting the academic demands of later all-through provision.
+Children must be equipped with an academic framework to excel and be able to move seamlessly from childhood to being young people.